-A California bill that would allow medical assistants to perform certain medical tasks without the direct supervision of a doctor was approved by the Senate Committee on Business and Professions last week.
-The proposed law would not change the scope of what MAs can do, but would allow them to perform them under the supervision of registered nurses and physician assistants.
+A California bill that would allow Medical Assistants to perform certain medical tasks without the direct supervision of a doctor was approved by the Senate Committee on Business and Professions last week.* The proposed law would not change the scope of what MAs can do, but would allow them to perform certain duties under the supervision of registered nurses and physician assistants.
 As of now, without a doctor around, work must only be clerical in nature.

 There is some concern that the shifting of responsibilities could affect patient care.
-For example, does this distance doctors from patients, or will the proposed supervision duties take away from RN’s and physician assistants’ ability to function?
-While the bill may be modified to address these issues, in the end it’s about better resource allocation, says Pavley.
-“Letting medical assistants help in the ways they’re trained to help just can’t be a bad idea,” she said.
+For example, does this distance doctors from patients, or will these proposed supervision duties hinder an RN’s or physician assistant’s ability to function?
+While the bill may be modified to address these issues, in the end, it’s about better resource allocation, says Pavley.
+“Letting Medical Assistants help in the ways they’re trained to help just can’t be a bad idea,” she said.

 The bill passed the business and professions committee on a 9-1 vote and now heads to the Senate Committee on Appropriations.